haotian-liu/LLaVA/README.md

 ```

 **NOTE**:
 In this research preview, we used a modified version of huggingface/transformers library to support multimodal models and the LLaMA tokenizer.
-Make sure that you are using the correct transformers library from https://github.com/haotian-liu/transformers_llava by running the command below.
+Make sure that you create a new Conda environment and you are using the correct transformers library from https://github.com/haotian-liu/transformers_llava.

+You may try running the following command to make sure the version is correct.

 ```Shell
 pip install git+https://github.com/haotian-liu/transformers_llava.git@26356f0d07bacfb3857dafc7f8a519304b4c0572